Al3x-G/GM-RockClimbing/README.md

 #### Strategy Assessment

 - When creating the table, I first tallied the two criteria requirements, then added the totals to calculate the average score.
-As seen in the table the average was 7.71.
+As seen in the table above the average was 7.71.
-- The next stage was to plot these results in a colour coded strategy graph.
+- The next stage was to plot these results in a colour coded [strategy graph](#strategy-graph).
 Red being the most relevant and green being the least.
 All criteria that were above the average score can be deemed most relevant to be included in the website.

 #### Strategy Graph